 Do you find yourself stuck in a pattern of attracting the same type of relationships and situations?
 This could be linked to your past lives, which could have possibly revolved around certain significant events that are now interfering with your present mental and emotional well-being.
 This is exactly when regression therapy can come to the rescue.

 Such incidents are often overpowered and dominated by intense emotions such as feeling unloved, unwanted, and ignored.
-These past traumas can be healed with an intervention by a therapist who can systematically guide the client’s awareness back in time to a specific event, retrieve missing parts, and rebuild the associations, unhealthy beliefs, and past conclusions drawn by the client.
+A past life regression therapy specialist is a therapist who can systematically guide the client’s awareness back in time to a specific event, retrieve missing parts, and rebuild the associations, unhealthy beliefs, and past conclusions drawn by the client.
 There are four kinds of trauma regressions:

 1. Age Regression

-Age regression is about going back in time to heal life events of a certain age, where a personality trait remained incomplete due to neglect, abuse, controlling attitude, criticism, situational void, or self-inadequacy.
-These significant events must be dealt with to resolve the behavioural issue that the client has come with.
-Behavioural problems are a result of our wounded inner child that subconsciously holds onto toxic traits as we grow up.
+Age regression therapy is very effective.
+It is about going back in time to heal life events of a certain age, where a personality trait remained incomplete due to neglect, abuse, controlling attitude, criticism, situational void, or self-inadequacy.
+Age regression focuses on the significant events from a past life that must be dealt with to resolve the behavioural issue that the client has come with.
+Age regression also primarily targets behavioural problems that are a result of our wounded inner child.
+This inner child subconsciously holds onto toxic traits as we grow up.

 We notice these traits through our relationship problems, career setbacks, family issues, or limiting beliefs that whisper at us to seek help and heal our inner child.
 For instance, thoughts like ‘I am not confident’, ‘I can’t make decisions with clarity’, ‘I have lingering self-doubt’, ‘I am unhappy in my relationship’, or ‘I am not good enough’ are examples of age-related trauma.
-Age regression can successfully help in finding the cause of this effect or toxic trait, and can be a powerful approach to healing core issues of the past.
+Age regression can successfully help in finding the cause of this effect or toxic trait.
+Regression therapy therefore can be a powerful approach to healing core issues of the past.

 2. Intrauterine Regression

-This form of regression span is the most important span from the perspective of parents planning to conceive a baby.
+This form of regression span is the most important span from the types of regression therapy.
+Intrauterine Regression targets the perspective of parents planning to conceive a baby.
 The willingness of the parents to conceive a child – whether the baby was planned or an accident where the mother had no choice but to keep the pregnancy – defines a lot for the child coming.
-The beliefs and issues of the baby who is coming into the world can also stem from the amount of stress a mother goes through, the number of times she thinks of aborting the baby, and the support that she gets from her husband and family – they all form the basis of the data that goes into the child by default.
+The beliefs and issues of the baby who is coming into the world can also stem from the amount of stress a mother goes through, the number of times she thinks of aborting the baby, and the support that she gets from her husband and family.
+These factors form the basis of the data that goes into the child by default.

-The adult of today might have some money beliefs that got formed when the parents were discussing finances while they were still in the womb.
+For example, regression therapy performed on one couple determined that their now adult child might have some money beliefs that got formed when the parents were discussing finances while they were still in the womb.
 It’s also possible for the adult of today to feel unloved and uncared for as people didn’t react positively to their mother’s pregnancy.
-For instance, we had a client who had an allergy to lactose and eggs, which was rooted in the trauma that the client’s mother went through.
+For instance, a client who had an allergy to lactose and eggs, went through regression therapy.
+The allergy was rooted in the trauma that the client’s mother went through.
 The mother followed a plant-based diet while the child’s father was a non-vegetarian.

 The father of the child thought that the child would not develop properly in the womb because the mother wasn’t eating meat or protein-rich food.
 He then started forcing his pregnant wife to drink milk and eggs with a daily dose of protein and nutrients for the sake of their child.
 The mother consequently felt traumatised and cursed the child in the womb since she had to change her diet – something that meant a lot to her – for the sake of the child.
 This feeling from the mother then got associated with the client’s existing allergy.